 The term ADHD refers to a chronic condition known as Attention-Deficit Hyperactivity Disorder.
 ADHD is more than just not being able to stay focused.
 ADHD is a complex neurological disorder comprising a combination of issues that may include difficulty sustaining attention, hyperactivity, impulsive behavior, as well as poor executive functioning.

 ADHD symptoms include more than just distractibility.
-Many people assume that ADHD means a child can’t focus.
+Many people assume that ADHD patients can’t focus.
 What they don’t realize is that hyper focus is one of the symptoms of ADHD.
 When the ADHD child demonstrates a deep and intense concentration on an area of interest, parents think, “My child can focus when he likes something, so he doesn’t have ADHD!”
 Which prevents identification and in turn, denies the child much-needed ADHD treatment such as neurofeedback and supplements.
 These kids are often so verbal and bright that they often compensate at school with their communication schools.

 ADD vs ADHD?